arvydasg/arvydasg/README.md

 - 📫 How to reach me: info@arvydas.dev
 - ⚡ Fun fact: I like salsa dancing, landscape photography and vagabonding.

-                                                               Thanks for stopping by! pray
+Thanks for stopping by! 🙏